moshest/DoesNotionSupportMultipleEmails/README.md

 # DoesNotionSupportMultipleEmails

-Answer the question "Does Notion.so support multiple emails?"
+Answers the very basic question "Does Notion.so support multiple emails?"